jdc-cunningham/hover-zoom-module/README.md

 ## Operation

 This is designed around two-containers, the image that you want to magnify is on the left, and some text/description is on the right.
-WHen you hover on the small image, a larger-zoomed-in image will overlay the text/description container.
+When you hover on the small image, a larger-zoomed-in image will overlay the text/description container.
 When the mouse leaves the small-image area, the larger-zoomed-in image will disappear and the text/description will once again be visible.

 ## Code implementation